mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2603.22751v1">CIPL: A Target-Independent Framework for Channel-Inversion Privacy Leakage in Agents</a></h3>
+  <h3><a href="http://arxiv.org/abs/2603.22751v2">Observable Channels, Not Just Storage: Evaluating Privacy Leakage in LLM Agent Pipelines</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36">
   <p><b>Published on:</b> 2026-03-24T03:29:39Z</p>
   <details>
     <summary>More Details</summary>
-    <p><b>Authors:</b> Tao Huang, Chen Hou, Jiayang Meng</p>
+    <p><b>Authors:</b> Tao Huang, Chen Hou, Guosen Wu, Jiayang Meng</p>
-    <p><b>Summary:</b> Large language model (LLM) agents may expose sensitive information through more than their final textual responses.
-Whenever private content is internally selected, assembled, and reused inside an agent pipeline, an attacker may attempt to turn that hidden dependence into an observable output signal.
-Existing evidence of this risk is strongest for memory leakage, but current attack formulations remain largely tied to specific systems and output surfaces.
-In this paper, we formulate privacy leakage in agentic systems as a \emph{channel inversion} problem and present CIPL (Channel Inversion for Privacy Leakage), a target-independent framework for studying such attacks.
-CIPL represents a target system through a common signature consisting of a sensitive source, selection, assembly, execution, observation, and extraction stages, and instantiates attacks through a reusable attack language built from a locator, an aligner, and a diversification policy.
-As a unified evaluation framework, CIPL supports cross-target comparison while preserving target-specific execution semantics.
-Our results provide initial evidence that privacy leakage is not confined to memory alone; instead, it depends on how sensitive content is routed into attacker-visible observation channels.
-These findings suggest that privacy evaluation for agentic systems should move beyond single-surface attack analysis toward a channel-oriented view of information exposure.</p>
+    <p><b>Summary:</b> Privacy leakage in LLM agents is often studied through individual storage or execution components, such as memory modules, retrieval pipelines, or tool-mediated artifacts.
+However, these settings are typically analyzed in isolation, making it difficult to compare how private internal dependence becomes externally recoverable across heterogeneous agent pipelines.
+In this paper, we present CIPL (Channel Inversion for Privacy Leakage) as a unified channel-oriented measurement interface for evaluating privacy leakage in LLM agent pipelines.
+Rather than claiming a universally strongest attack recipe, CIPL provides a shared way to represent a target through its sensitive source, selection, assembly, execution, observation, and extraction stages, and to measure how internal exposure is transformed into attacker-recoverable leakage under a common protocol.
+Using memory-based, retrieval-mediated, and tool-mediated instantiations under this shared interface, we identify a distinct cross-target risk picture.
+Memory behaves as a near-saturated high-risk special case, while beyond-memory leakage exhibits a different regime: retrieval-mediated targets show frequent but often incomplete leakage, and tool-mediated targets are strongly shaped by the exposed observation surface and provider behavior.
+We further show that leakage is governed by channel conditions rather than by a universally dominant recipe: cleaned weak controls sharply suppress leakage, and semantic annotation reveals attacker-useful leakage beyond exact-match extraction.
+Together, these findings suggest that privacy risk in LLM agent pipelines is better understood through \emph{observable channels}, not just storage components.
+More broadly, our results motivate channel-oriented privacy evaluation as a necessary complement to component-local or exact-only analyses.</p>
   </details>
 </div>